federicobozzini/unige-data-warehouse/project/README.md

 Since I wanted to use the city dimension, but there was no city unique identifier in the source db, I decided to encode the cities by using the format *"city-name, state-province"*.
 I assume this encoding is non-ambiguous.

 I also assumed that when no currency was present for a sale, the currency actually used was the USD.

+All the ETL process is done via SQL and the relevant code can be found in the rolapPopulate.sql file.

 ### Views